exakat/exakat/docs/Rules.rst

 +--------------+-------------------------+

 .. _\_\_debuginfo()-usage:

 __debugInfo() usage
 ###################

-The magic function `__debugInfo() <http://php.net/manual/en/language.oop5.magic.php>`_ has been introduced in PHP 5.6.
+The magic function `'__debugInfo() <http://php.net/manual/en/language.oop5.magic.php>`_ has been introduced in PHP 5.6.
 In the previous versions of PHP, this method is ignored and won't be called when debugging.

 .. code-block:: php